KxSystems/docs/docs/wp/multi-thread/index.md

 ## Conclusion

 This paper has summarized a range of applications for multi-threading in kdb+.
 These included optimization of queries, parallel execution of algorithms, vector operations and file operations.
-The mechanism behind slave threads has been introduced and the relevant functions explained.
+The mechanism behind secondary threads has been introduced and the relevant functions explained.

 For each of these cases, the potential improvements have been measured and any limitations or potential problems identified.
 While there is a lot to be gained from using parallel operation appropriately, it is far from a catch-all solution to performance problems.
 Prior to attempting parallelization, operations should be fully vectorized to ensure maximum benefit.